Women's Health: Readings On Social, Economic, And Political Issues

 Mad Women or Mad Society: Towards a Feminist Practice with Women Survivors of Child Sexual Assault by Fiona Rummery

-Preventing Suicide Among Older Adult Asian Women by Cao K.O.
+Preventing Suicide Among Older Adult Asian Women by K.O.
+Cao

 The Paradox of Powerlessness: Gender, Sex, and Power in 12-Step Groups by Sandra L. Herndon

-A Case Study: “If They Had a Cure I Would Not Take It”: African American Women Living with HIV/AIDS by Donna Marie Cole
+A Case Study: “If They Had A Cure I Would Not Take It”: African American Women Living with HIV/AIDS by Donna Marie Cole

-Chapter 7: Violence Against Women
+Chapter 7: Violence against Women and Their Health

-Medical Power and Control Wheel and Medical Advocacy Wheel by the Domestic Abuse Intervention Project, Kenosha
+Medical Power and Control Wheel and Medical Advocacy Wheel by The Domestic Abuse Intervention Project, Kenosha

 Sexual Terrorism by Carole J. Sheffield